rgkavodkar/SchoolPortal/README.md

 == README ==

-Follow the below instructions to log in to the system (using the preconfigured accounts) and find the relevant actions
+Follow the below instructions to log in to the system (using the preconfigured accounts) and find the relevant actions.
+For more information on finding certain pages, visit the site's about page (in the footer).

 == SUPER ADMIN ==